-- 1. Lower the throttle stick to the lowest position. - 2.
-Power ON the transmitter. - 3.
-Install the flight battery on the helicopter frame, securing it with the hook and loop strap. - Connect the battery connector to the ESC. - 5.
-Place the helicopter on a flat surface and leave it still until the orange receiver LED glows solid, indicating initialization is complete. - 6.
-Set the rate switch on the transmitter to the high rate. - 7.
-Move and hold both transmitter sticks to the bottom right corner as shown.
+- 1. Lower the throttle stick to the lowest position. - Power ON the transmitter. - 3.
+Install the flight battery on the helicopter frame, securing it with the hook and loop strap. - 4.
+Connect the battery connector to the ESC. - Place the helicopter on a flat surface and leave it still until the orange receiver LED glows solid, indicating initialization is complete. - Move and hold both transmitter sticks to the bottom right corner as shown.

-- 8. Activate the - panic recovery function until the swash servos move. - 9.
-Release the sticks and deactivate panic recovery.
-The model is now in Gain Adjustment Mode. - 10.
-Proceed to Adjusting the Gain Values to make any desired changes.
+- Press and hold the bind/panic switch until the swash servos move. - 8.
+Release the sticks and the bind/panic switch.
+The model is now in Gain Adjustment Mode. - Proceed to Adjusting the Gain Values to make any desired changes.